afistoli/46120-PiWE/week01_intro_git/README.md

 These instructions, with intention, do not spell out every step for you.
 This is because a good portion of scientific programming is finding/utilizing tutorials and guides online.
 We also expect you to collaborate with your group members and, of course, post in the Slack chat or come to office hours as needed.
+You are done at the end of Part 3, when all tests pass.

 ### PART 1: With P0 Team, in class